Oystercatcher: Description

 The different species of oystercatcher show little variation in shape or appearance.
 They range from 39–50 cm in length and 72–91 cm in wingspan.
 The Eurasian oystercatcher is the lightest on average, at 526 g, while the sooty oystercatcher is the heaviest, at 819 g.
 The plumage of all species is either all-black, or black (or dark brown) on top and white underneath.

 The variable oystercatcher is slightly exceptional in being either all-black or pied.
 They are large, obvious, and noisy plover-like birds, with massive long orange or red bills used for smashing or prying open molluscs.
 The bill shape varies between species, according to the diet.
 Those birds with blade-like bill tips pry open or smash mollusc shells, and those with pointed bill tips tend to probe for annelid worms.
 They show sexual dimorphism, with females being longer-billed and heavier than males.

 Feeding

 The diet of oystercatchers varies with location.
 Species occurring inland feed upon earthworms and insect larvae.
-The diet of coastal oystercatchers is more varied, although dependent upon coast type; on estuaries, bivalves, gastropods and polychaete worms are the most important part of the diet, whereas rocky shore oystercatchers prey upon limpets, mussels, gastropods, and chitons.
+The diet of coastal oystercatchers is more varied, although dependent upon coast type; on estuaries, bivalves, the ivy gastropods and polychaete worms are the most important part of the diet, whereas rocky shore oystercatchers prey upon limpets, mussels, gastropods, and chitons.
 Other prey items include echinoderms, fish, and crabs.

 Breeding

 Nearly all species of oystercatcher are monogamous, although there are reports of polygamy in the Eurasian oystercatcher.
 They are territorial during the breeding season (with a few species defending territories year round).
 There is strong mate and site fidelity in the species that have been studied, with one record of a pair defending the same site for 20 years.
 A single nesting attempt is made per breeding season, which is timed over the summer months.
 The nests of oystercatchers are simple affairs, scrapes in the ground which may be lined, and placed in a spot with good visibility.

 The eggs of oystercatchers are spotted and cryptic.
 Between one and four eggs are laid, with three being typical in the Northern Hemisphere and two in the south.
 Incubation is shared but not proportionally, females tend to take more incubation and males engage in more territory defence.
 Incubation varies by species, lasting between 24–39 days.
-Oystercatchers are also known to practice "egg dumping."
-Like the cuckoo, they sometimes lay their eggs in the nests of other species such as seagulls, abandoning them to be raised by those birds.
+Oystercatchers are also known to practice "egg dumping".
+Like the cuckoo, they sometimes lay their eggs in the nests of other species such as gulls, abandoning them to be raised by those birds.

 Conservation

 The Canary Islands oystercatcher became extinct during the 20th century.
-The Chatham oystercatcher is endemic to the Chatham Islands of New Zealand but is listed as endangered by the IUCN, while both the African and Eurasian oystercatchers are considered near threatened.
+The Chatham oystercatcher is endemic to the Chatham Islands of New Zealand and is listed as endangered by the IUCN, while both the African and Eurasian oystercatchers are considered near threatened.
 There has been conflict with commercial shellfish farmers, but studies have found that the impact of oystercatchers is much smaller than that of shore crabs.